How to Map Road Networks to Graph Nodes and Edges

 return points

-"""Convert raw road linestrings into a directed spatial graph with geodesic weights."""
+"""Convert raw road linestrings into a directed graph with geodesic weights."""

 gdf = gdf_roads.copy()